HarukaMa/aleo-explorer/api/docs/source/mapping.rst

       to the next request.

-      **Remarks**: the ``count`` parameter doesn't guarantee the number of values returned if the mapping is ``credits.aleo/bonded`` or ``credits.aleo/committee``, as those mapping values are stored in Redis.
-Therefore, the response may contain more than ``count`` values, but should never contain less.
+      **Remarks**: the ``count`` parameter doesn't guarantee the number of values returned if the mapping is ``credits.aleo/bonded`` or ``credits.aleo/committee``, as those mapping values are stored in and directly queried from Redis.
+Therefore, the response may contain more or less items than the provided ``count`` value.
 Make sure to iterate through the response values to get all data.

       **Example request**: